50 Clever Wall Decor Ideas to Revamp Your Space

 Credit: Pati Robins

-12. Create a gallery wall that spans the whole space.
+16. Create a gallery wall that spans a bigger space.

 Gallery walls add interest to a space, covering a huge portion of the wall with your favorite art without you having to shell out the cash for a huge framed painting (they can be excruciatingly expensive).
-These unique frames and decor elements cover an entire living room wall for a space that looks fully finished.
+These unique frames and decor elements cover an entire living room wall in this Welsh home.

 This memory wall is affordable to recreate and allows you to showcase all of your loved ones.
-Just print your photos and hang them in a tidy rectangle using thumbtacks.
+Just print your photos and hang them in a tidy rectangle using thumbtacks, like this New Orleans homeowner did.

 Between the picture wall and maximalist bookshelf, this rental’s walls are covered.